Epheoluwa/agpaytech/README.md

 Api App to upload csv  and also fetch data with pagination and search

 Api test using PHPUnit test and Guzzle
+### Database connection
+The database connection is found in the config folder
 ### To Upload CSV FILE
 Upload the file from index.php